 VW Grown Favorites

-Brandywine Red – Heirloom with huge tomatoes that produces extremely well all season.
-They are a bit misshapen but don’t let that discourage you.
-The shape is weird but the flavor is great!
-Considered one of the best-tasting heirlooms that are great for slicing.
+Brandywine Red – Heirloom with huge tomatoes that produce extremely well all season.
+They are a bit misshapen, but don’t let that discourage you.
+The shape is weird, but the flavor is great!
+Considered one of the best-tasting heirlooms for slicing.

-Early Girl – Just like the name says… this is one of the shortest times to harvest tomatoes.
+Early Girl – Just like the name says… this variety has one of the earliest yields of any tomato.
 The fruit is medium and an all-around utility player, good for salads, sandwiches, and slicing.

 Patio Red – This small package packs a big punch.
-The plant is small but the yield is not!
+The plant may be small, but the yield is not!
 Perfect for small-space gardening or growing in pots.
 The plant reaches only 2 feet tall on a sturdy stem.
-It is common to get 50 small/medium tomatoes from one plant.
+It is common to get 50 small to medium tomatoes from one plant.

 Sungold – This is a cherry tomato that ripens to an orange color.
-One plant will yield LOTS of small tomatoes, which is good because everyone at my house pops them in their mouth every time they walk by because of their exceptionally sweet flavor.
+One plant will yield LOTS of small, exceptionally sweet tomatoes.
 These do not ship well because they tend to pop, so get them while they last off the plant!
-Roast these with some garlic and basil, then blend it all up for a sweet and healthy sauce.
+Roast these with garlic and basil, then blend them all up for a sweet & healthy sauce.

-Super Sweet 100 – An improvement on the original, this plant produces a LOT of perfectly round bite-sized fruit.
-Long branches with clusters make them easy to pick quickly so you can eat them quickly too.
-They are high in sugar making them very sweet, and high in vitamin C so they are good for you!
+Sweet 100 – This plant produces a LOT of perfectly round, bite-sized fruit.
+Long branches with clusters make them easy to pick quickly, so that you can eat them quickly too.
+They are high in sugar, making them very sweet, and high in vitamin C, so they are good for you!

-FEED ME: Fertilize fertilize fertilize… they are producing a LOT of food… they need food too.
-Use Van Wilgen’s Controlled Release, VW Fish and Seaweed Fertilizer, or BOTH; they will help your plant thrive and produce!
+FEED: Fertilize, fertilize, fertilize!
+Tomato plants give us a LOT of food… they need food too.
+Use Van Wilgen’s Controlled Release, Espoma Organic Tomato Tone, or BOTH; they will help your plant thrive and produce!

 Winter is Coming… and that is not just for all you Game of Thrones fans.
 It is that time of year and the veggie growing season is drawing to a close.
 Fortunately, we do not have to prepare for The Night King or his army of White Walkers heading from the north but it is really nice to prepare for winter and enjoy as much of your garden as possible.
 For tomato lovers it is tough to watch the fruits of your labor go to waste so you pick everything you can, but what about all the tomatoes that will not have a chance to ripen?
 Some of them might ripen on the counter but for a lot of them, they will stay firm and green.
 My family, particularly my wife, stores as much as possible and she can’t stand to see anything go to waste so even though those tomatoes are green, we are going to use them!